Department Manager, Retail Store Salary

 Popular Skills for Department Manager, Retail Store

-Survey results imply that Retail Department Managers deploy a deep pool of skills on the job.
-Most notably, skills in Operations Management, Customer Service Metrics, People Management, and Scheduling are correlated to pay that is above average, with boosts between 8 percent and 15 percent.
+Survey takers working as Retail Department Managers report using a large range of professional skills.
+Most notably, skills in Operations Management, People Management, Customer Service Metrics, and Scheduling are correlated to pay that is above average, with boosts between 8 percent and 16 percent.
 Those listing Order Inventory as a skill should be prepared for drastically lower pay.
 Inventory Control and Inventory Management also typically command lower compensation.
-It is often found that people who know Customer Service are also skilled in Merchandising and Sales.
+Most people who know Customer Service also know Merchandising and Sales.

 Pay by Experience Level for Department Manager, Retail Store